rysavy-ondrej/ethanol/README.md

 ## Environment and Packages

-Tho run the tool .NET SDK or .NET runtime version 5.0 and greater is required.
+Tho run the tool .NET SDK or .NET runtime version 7.0 is required.

 ## Documentation